RiskiVR/RiskiPlayer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-- RiskiPlayer is a modified video player of Merlin's USharpVideo player for VRChat with a fancy on-screen interface!
+- RiskiPlayer is a modified video player of ArchiTechVR's [ProTV](https://protv.dev/) for VRChat with a fancy on-screen interface!
 - This Player is also compatible with [LTCGI](https://github.com/PiMaker/ltcgi)!
 - Try it [Here](https://vrchat.com/home/launch?worldId=wrld_5aef79df-3c73-40c1-9158-46439743ae6a&instanceId=88932~private(usr_51f28798-89da-409c-bf4e-343d4d916e02)~canRequestInvite~region(us)~nonce(5bee321c-f3d3-4f72-bbb5-da27242a67ad))!